Campus Life and Resources

 Academy for Future Faculty

-The Academy for Future Faculty (AFF), one of several CIRTL@TAMU programs, provides professional development in teaching for graduate students preparing for a career in higher education.
+The Academy for Future Faculty (AFF) – one of several Center for the Integration of Research, Teaching, and Learning (CIRTL@TAMU) programs – provides professional development in teaching for graduate students preparing for a career in higher education.
 Anchored by faculty mentorship and featuring weekly seminars and workshops, AFF events are free and open to all graduate students and post-doctoral trainees in the Texas A&M University academic community.
-Participants may choose to attend select events or to complete all requirements for the Academy for Future Faculty Fellow certificate, which also qualifies the student for a CIRTL Associate certificate.
+Participants may choose to attend selected events or to complete all requirements for the Academy for Future Faculty Fellow certificate, which also qualifies the student for a CIRTL Associate certificate.
 Participants have the option to complete the Academy for Future Faculty Fellow Certificate Program in one or two semesters, or even over two academic years.

 While AFF serves as a supplement to research-oriented programs by assisting graduate students with the teaching component of their career preparation, it is not teaching assistant training per se.
 Instead, AFF provides broader benefits applicable to all graduate students, whether currently teaching or preparing for teaching in the future.
 These benefits include:

-• Opportunities to learn from a diverse pool of professors known for excellence in teaching.
+- Opportunities to learn from professors known for excellence in teaching.

 The Academy for Future Faculty is co-sponsored by the Graduate and Professional School and the Center for Teaching Excellence.
 Interested graduate students are encouraged to visit the Academy for Future Faculty website or find us on Facebook.

-The Bryan-College Station community offers a variety of options for living off-campus.
-Student Life provides resources and information to students who are preparing to or are currently living off-campus.
-Students are encouraged to stay informed about best practices for living off-campus, whether you are new to living off-campus or continuing off-campus.
-Three key areas for living off-campus include:
+The Bryan-College Station community offers a variety of options for living off campus.
+Student Life provides resources and information to students preparing to or currently living off campus.
+Students are encouraged to stay informed about best practices for living off campus, whether you are new to living off campus or continuing off campus.
+Three key areas for living off campus include:

-• Being a good Neighbor: This means staying informed and complying with city rules and community standards.
+- Being a good Neighbor means staying informed and complying with city rules and community standards.
 Frequent city code violations include:

-• Parking - Not following parking rules could result in a parking violation or an emergency vehicle being unable to access someone in need.
-Do your part in being a good neighbor and make sure you are aware of parking guidelines.
+- Parking - Not following parking rules could result in a parking violation or an emergency vehicle being unable to access someone in need.
+Do your part in being a good neighbor and ensure you know parking guidelines.

-To learn more about off-campus living visit: tx.ag/offcampus
+To learn more about off-campus living, visit: https://studentlife.tamu.edu/ocss/

 Becky Gates Children’s Center